MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Same device registration using direct sign in to Authenticator (iOS)

 You can sign in to Authenticator to create a passkey in the app and get seamless single sign-on (SSO) across Microsoft native apps.
-This is the recommended and preferred flow to setup a passkey in Authenticator.
+This is the recommended and preferred flow to set up a passkey in Authenticator.
 If you're signed in or already have an account in Authenticator, you still need to complete these steps to add a passkey in Authenticator.

 1. Open Authenticator.
 1. Tap **Add account** or the **+** button.